Adaptations of Nineteen Eighty-Four: MBN (Australia): Nineteen Eighty-Four (1955)

 Vincent Price starred in an Australian radio adaptation produced on the Lux Radio Theatre by the Major Broadcasting Network in Sydney, Australia.

 BBC: Nineteen Eighty-Four (1965)

-In the United Kingdom, the BBC Home Service produced a 90-minute version with Patrick Troughton as Smith and Sylvia Syms as Julia, first broadcast on October 11, 1965.
+In the United Kingdom, the BBC Home Service produced a 90-minute version with Patrick Troughton as Smith and Sylvia Syms as Julia, scripted by Eric Ewens and first broadcast on October 11, 1965.
+This adaptation was lost but later re-discovered by the Radio Circle and re-broadcast on BBC Radio 4 Extra in 2025 as part of a strand called "Hidden Treasures".

 BBC: Nineteen Eighty-Four (1967)

-A three-part adaptation by Stuart Evans broadcast on BBC Radio 4 8-22 November 1967, with Alan Wheatley as the Narrator, Gary Watson as Smith, Diana Olsson as Julia and Kevin Flood as O'Brien.
+A three-part adaptation by Stuart Evans broadcast on BBC Radio 4 8–22 November 1967, with Alan Wheatley as the Narrator, Gary Watson as Smith, Diana Olsson as Julia and Kevin Flood as O'Brien.

 Pacifica Radio: Nineteen Eighty-Four (1975)

 Between January 2 and February 7, 1975, the book was read over the air in its entirety by blacklisted writer and Pacifica Radio host Charles Morgan and legendary voiceover artist June Foray, with bridge music and some sound effects.

 On June 27, 2017, the original recordings were simultaneously rebroadcast in a 15-hour marathon over all five Pacifica-owned stations.